escottalexander/stablecoin-challenge/README.md

 Now lets set up the ability for the rate controller to change the borrow rate.

 Whenever the rate is changed we need to "lock-in" all the interest accrued since the last rate change using the `_accrueInterest` method we created in checkpoint 2.

-In the absence of decimals we will assume that a borrow rate of 125 is equivalent to a 1.25% annual rate.

 ### ✏️ Tasks: